0xAipim/dripedia/en/team.md

 label: Team
 order: -5
 icon: people
 description: Learn about the team behind the DRIP Network.
 Find out more about all the projects of Forex Shark and BB.
+Watch previous interviews.
 ---

 # Team